Axo-The-Lord/rts-reborn/Rainfusion.md

 - `rts-debug`: Outputs a whole bunch of stuff to the console.
 You probably won't need this unless you're a developer!
 - `rts-classic-meteor`: Change the Glowing Meteorite from a Lunar Item back into a regular Use Item.
 - `rts-classic-permafrost`: Remove Permafrost's execute ability.
+- `rts-mute-gesture`: Gesture of the Drowned does not trigger the activation sound.

 ---